 Perfect for a two-day getaway, there’s plenty to see and do in this history city.
-And bonus for those of us who live in Penang: there’s a cheap direct flight there on Malindo Air.
+And bonus for those of us who live in Penang or Kuala Lumpur: there’s a cheap direct flight there on Malindo Air.

 Malacca mixes centuries old remnants from a variety of cultures with modern buildings and unique restaurants bursting with character.
 Around every corner, you can see influences from the various cultures that colonized this corner of Malaysia over the centuries, including the Portuguese, Dutch, British, Japanese, and of course, Malaysian.

 1. Jonker Street